Bob Carr: Publications

-Carr is the author of several books, including Thoughtlines (Viking, 2002), My Reading Life (Penguin, 2008), and Diary of a Foreign Minister (2014), which received a mixed reception.
+Carr is the author of several books, including Thoughtlines (Viking, 2002), My Reading Life (Penguin, 2008), and Diary of a Foreign Minister (2014), the latter of which received a mixed reception.

 In May 2003, author Marilyn Dodkin authored a biography, Bob Carr: the reluctant leader, partly based on Carr's private diaries and including his often uncomplimentary thoughts on various political personalities.
 A second biography, Bob Carr: A Self-Made Man, by Andrew West and Rachel Morris, was published in September 2003 by HarperCollins.

 Carr participated in the 2004 Sydney Festival in conversation with Sir Tom Stoppard.

-He has served as a board member of book retailer Dymocks since July 2007.
+In March 2026, Carr released an account of the loss of his wife Helena, titled Bring Back Yesterday, appearing to discuss the book at the 2026 Byron Writers Festival.

 Awards

 For his work in improving Australia–US relations he was awarded a Fulbright Distinguished Fellow Award Scholarship.
 He donated the prize money to launch scholarships for the State's teachers to complete studies abroad.
 For his services to conservation he was given the World Conservation Union International Parks Merit Award and made a life member of the Wilderness Society.

 In 2008 he was awarded the Cavaliere di Gran Croce Ordine al Merito della Repubblica Italiana (Knight Grand Cross of the Order of Merit of the Italian Republic), the second of five grades of the order, in recognition of his services to Italian culture.